violasignorile01/UFC_Machine_Learning_Model/README.md

 # UFC Machine Learning Model

+Core Responsibilities; Project Manager, choosing a feature to add to the model

+Tools Used; Python (Pandas, Matplotlib, Scikit-learn), Jupyter Notebook

 ## Overview
 Used UFC data pulled through Kaggle to create a machine learning model which would predict UFC fights.